PerformanC/CogLink/README.md

 ## Documentation/Guides (Quick start)

-We don't have a documentation, but you can take on the guides and see what is the need since there will have everything briefly explained.
+We don't have documentation, but you can take on the guides and see what is the need since there will have everything briefly explained.

+## Why this library?
+Why have I created it?

+Concord, an awesome Discord wrapper, with not have the attention it should deserve, so I saw that no Lavalink wrappers were made for it, and neither were made with C, so since I already created a Lavalink powered bot with Concord, I decided that a lot of people should meet Concord, and also see how powerful C can be, blazingly fast and with its awesome low-level control.

+I'm not an expert at C, but I do what I can do, I'll help if I'm able to, and if I can make Concord deserve what it should get, I'll do it.

+I also know that this library is far away from being as famous as some JS libraries like erela.js, which was archived, but being famous here it's not the point, the point here is to help.

+If you are currently using Coglink, please let me know, would be an honor to see people use this little project. :)